 Why a good harness makes daily walks more comfortable and safer for a small dog

-Small dogs are not just small big dogs
+Small dogs are not small big dogs

 That sounds more logical than it is.
 The build of a Maltipoo, a Cavapoo, or a Bichon is fundamentally different from that of a medium-sized dog.
 They have a shorter sternum, broader shoulders relative to their torso, and a finer neck structure.
 A harness designed with larger breeds in mind, but simply made smaller, is structurally ill-fitting.
-The straps sit in the wrong places.
+The straps lie in the wrong places.
 The pressure is applied incorrectly.

 Safety starts with fit

 If the harness is too tight, it restricts her breathing and freedom of movement.
-A dog that can't breathe properly while walking moves less comfortably and becomes stressed more quickly.
+A dog that cannot breathe properly while walking moves less comfortably and becomes stressed more quickly.
 You notice this in her posture and how she reacts to the walk.

 The placement of the straps makes all the difference